code-null/roamingTool/README.md

-# Roaming-Tool
+# Roaming Tool

+**Note:** This project follows the [code null guidelines](https://github.com/code-null/organization/blob/main/guidelines.md) in version 2.0.0.0

 The Roaming-Tool helps finding out the costs for international roaming.
 In this version there is just dummy data.

-This program only provides the frontend and the expected datastructure.
+This program only provides the frontend and the expected data structure.

 ## Status